Regional Agriculture Landcare Facilitator

-The Regional Agricultural Landcare Facilitator (RALF) works with farmers, industry and community to share information on sustainable agricultural practices and to support the Pasture Information Network project.
+The Regional Agricultural Landcare Facilitator (RALF) works with farmers, industry and community to understand their unique needs, share information and connect expertise and knowledge on sustainable agricultural practices.

-- Participation and advocacy in relevant working groups;
+- Participation and advocacy in relevant agriculture and regional forums;

 - Assisting farming communities and agriculture industries/ groups to develop new projects and seek new funding opportunities;

 - Participating in the ‘TASAg Innovation Hub’ as a Hub partner and Tasmania’s Forum of Rural Stakeholders to provide advice and activities in crisis response, and;